 “You know, sooner or later, something’s going to happen.
 When you’ve ridden a motorcycle as long as I have and as many miles as I, it’s just the nature of the beast.
 If it happens to you in a car, you don’t quit driving.”

-John acknowledges that those events changed his perspective with how he looks at life today, what he wants to accomplish, and the importance of the time he spends with others.
+John acknowledges that those events changed his perspective on how he looks at life today, what he wants to accomplish, and the importance of the time he spends with others.
 Before the crash, he admits he was pretty wild, lived on the edge, indulged in a lot of unhealthy behavior, and associated himself in some really rough circles.
 With age and maturity, he is thankful for all of the crazy adventurous memories from riding cross country to the friendships he made.
 He only wishes he had been more appreciative in the moment during special times not realizing how important they would be to him today.

-John shares one of his most memorable cross country adventures from when he was younger,
+John shares one of his most memorable cross-country adventures from when he was younger,

 “I rode my Harley to Alaska but stopped in Prince Rupert because I didn’t bring any Canadian money.
 The teller at the bank saw my bike all packed down and offered her family’s homestead for camping off the Alaskan highway, up a gravel road nearby.
 I set up my tent there and crashed after riding all day.
 In the morning when I got up, the sun was coming up and I could see a whole herd of caribou moving around about a mile below, it was almost spiritual.
 I thought man, how cool it would be to live here, to grow up here and see this on a regular basis.
 It was just a fluke that she offered the place to me but it is still one of my most memorable moments while traveling alone.”

 After 29 years of operating Dos Hombres with Richard in the same location, John relocated in January of 2022 and plans to build bikes on his own at a slower pace, scaling down on the amount of work he wants to do.
-He believes the biggest hurdle with his passion is that there is not enough time to allow his creativity to flourish without the urgent need to meet a deadline.
+He believes the biggest hurdle with his passion as a custom Harley builder is that there is not enough time to allow his creativity to flourish without the urgent need to meet a deadline.
 He is being more selective and only wants to take on projects he is genuinely excited about.

 The longest build John has done took three years to complete in 2004 for his friend Richard and it was featured on the cover of Cycle Source magazine.
-That bike later ended up being sold to someone in Orlando then somehow found its way to England to someone who later contacted him out of Seattle.
-He admits that the life of a custom build is exciting and he loves that part of his legacy as a creator.
+That bike later ended up being sold to someone in Orlando and then somehow found its way to England to someone who later contacted him out of Seattle.
+He admits that the life of a custom Harley builder is exciting and he loves that part of his legacy as a creator.